-Returning to the community from incarceration can be overwhelming.
-There are many challenges people who have been in jail or prison may face during this transitional time, including finding safe and stable housing, securing employment, addressing health problems, and making sure they have the community support they need.
+Returning to your community from incarceration can be overwhelming.
+There are many challenges you may face during this transitional time, including finding safe and stable housing, securing employment, addressing health problems, and making sure you have the community support you need.
 This is a guide to the resources throughout Orange County that can help you address the challenges of re-entry.
 It includes general information about things like planning for your release and maintaining your health, as well as lists of specific programs such as residential treatment programs and community health clinics.

 Where to start:

-We have also included a Re-Entry Transition Plan to be filled out according to the specific needs of the individual being released.
-This tool can be used to help organize ideas about the kinds of resources that will best meet the needs of the person re-entering, and to help decide which services will be most important/urgent to access upon release.
+You will find a Re-Entry Transition Plan for you to fill out according to your identified needs.
+You can use this tool to start thinking about the kinds of resources that will best meet your needs, and to decide which services will be the most important/urgent for you to access when you’re released.